tjbrailey/Website/content/music.md

 **Three Trapped Tigers**: Numbers: 1-13: Cinematic instrumental math rock that really stands out from the pack; 5 and 6 are particular highlights for me.

 # My own music
 In addition to doing political science research and data analysis and such, I like to write and record music.
 I'm currently recording through an Axe-Fx II, Focusrite Scarlett 2i2, and Cubase 10.
-I write music for [The Water Chestnuts](https://thewaterchestnuts.bandcamp.com/).